 The DNSSEC PQC Posture Audit is the audit you reach for when you already suspect a problem in this dimension and need a fast, copy-paste-able fix list.
-It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific.
+It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific to the dimension described above.

 Probes a domain via DNS-over-HTTPS for DS, DNSKEY, and RRSIG records.
 Reports algorithm IDs (RFC 8624: 8=RSASHA256, 13=ECDSAP256SHA256, 14=ECDSAP384SHA384, 15=ED25519, 16=ED448 — all classical), DS hash algos, NSEC vs NSEC3 posture, and KSK / ZSK rollover cadence.
 Flags PQC migration paths.